maoueh/cookbook-gitlab/README.md

 bundle exec rspec
 ```

-## Acknowledgement
+## Acknowledgements

-This cookbook was based on work by [ogom](https://github.com/ogom/cookbook-gitlab).
+This cookbook was based on a [cookbbook by ogom](https://github.com/ogom/cookbook-gitlab).
 Thank you ogom!

+We would also like to thank Eric G. Wolfe for making the [first cookbook for CentOS](https://github.com/atomic-penguin/cookbook-gitlab).
+Thank Eric!

 ## Contributing